RAJPATEL-DROID/RAJPATEL-DROID/README.md

 <img src="github-header-image.png" alt="Banner that says Raj Patel - Backend Developer">

 ## Introduction
 Greetings!
 I'm a passionate software engineer with a strong background in backend development.
 My tech stack includes Java, Vert.x, Go Lang, JavaScript, Node.js, and Express.js.
 I'm particularly interested in system design and distributed systems, and I enjoy solving DSA problems on online platforms like LeetCode and GeeksForGeeks.
+In addition to the above, I am currently learning the Spring/Spring Boot framework for Java Backend development.
+This will help me expand my skillset and knowledge in building enterprise-level Java applications.

 ## Projects
 ### 1. [Metric Monitoring System](https://github.com/rajpatel-droid/metricmonitoringsystem)